Codeception/codeception.github.com/_posts/2013-10-10-codeception-17-webdriver.md

 We still maintain and bugfix 1.6 branch and there will be 1.6 bugfix releases.
 The old release `1.6.9` (yep, 1.6.9 was released to with minor bugfixes) can be downloaded from [http://codeception.com/releases/1.6.9/codecept.phar](http://codeception.com/releases/1.6.9/codecept.phar).

+## Removed Dependencies

+Optional dependencies were removed from the core, so if you use Composer version and one of the following packages:

+        "behat/mink-selenium-driver": "1.1.*",
+        "facebook/php-sdk": "3.*",
+        "behat/mink-zombie-driver": "1.1.*",
+        "videlalvaro/php-amqplib": "*"

+you should include them manually in your `composer.json`.
+If you use phar version - nothing is changed for you.

 ### Update

 [redownload](http://codeception.com/thanks.html) your `codeception.phar` for update: